raditya1117/HoneyBadger/python-errors/article.md

     ^
 IndentationError: expected an indented block after function definition on line 1
 ```
-When you indent a code block, it is important to keep the indentation same for each statement in the code block.
+When you indent a code block, it is important to keep the indentation the same for each statement in the code block.
 Otherwise, the program runs into `IndentationError`.
 For example, if you indent the first statement of a code block by four spaces and the second statement by two spaces, the program will run into `IndentationError` with the error message `IndentationError: unindent does not match any outer indentation level`, as shown in the following example:

 ```py
 def say_hello(name):